-If you ever go up on the roof of your RV, you’ll likely find you have two vents over the bathroom area: the RV bathroom vent and the RV sewer vent.
+If you ever go up on the roof of your RV, you’ll likely find you have two vents over the bathroom area: the bathroom vent and the sewer vent.
 Both of these are necessary, and properly caring them is a very important part of RV maintenance.

 One of the most important aspects of caring for these vents is ensuring the vent caps are clean and free from cracks or other issues.
 This is easy enough to do when doing your regular roof inspections, and doesn’t take much extra time at all.
-Simply take a glance at the caps and see if there are any cracks or holes, clean any debris from the sewer vent cap if necessary, and it’s done.
+Simply take a glance at the caps and see if there are any cracks or holes, clean any debris from the vent caps if necessary, and it’s done.

 If you do happen to find a break in either vent cap, or if the sewer cap is excessively clogged, it’s probably time for a replacement.